Hollywood stars lead call for treaty to save world’s oceans as UN talks stall

 There were glimmers of hope after Pew Charitable Trusts’ ocean governance team reported in an email that some countries with previously muted involvement in the talks, were now pushing for an ambitious treaty including the Philippines and some others in southeast Asia.
 Countries whose economies rely heavily on the ocean, particularly islands in the Pacific and Caribbean, are particularly vulnerable to impacts from its ongoing destruction.

 A major sticking point is how to finance a new treaty, and turn its words into meaningful, real-world actions.

-Another issue being hashed out is marine genetic resources - who would benefit financially, for example, if a mineral found at sea turns out to have amazing capabilities, such as for a much-needed vaccine.
+Another issue being hashed out is marine genetic resources – who would benefit financially, for example, if a mineral found at sea turns out to have amazing capabilities, such as for a much-needed vaccine.

 At the beginning of the summit last week, the actor and activist Jane Fonda delivered 5.5 million signatures from 157 countries demanding a strong treaty to Rena Lee, president of the UN negotiations.